-[Rule 58B inserted in Gazette 17 Jun 2011 p.
+[Rule 58B inserted: Gazette 17 Jun 2011 p.
 2165.]

 58. Discontinuance

 (1) Unless subrule (3) applies, if no respondent has filed an answer that seeks to vary the appealable decision or cross-appeals, the appellant, without the Court’s leave, may discontinue an appeal at any time before it is heard.